 Bayesian Hierarchical Modelling

 In this last practical we will consider the analysis of Bayesian hierarchical models.
 As explained in the previous lecture, hierarchical models provide a convenient tool to define models so that the different sources of variation in the data are clearly identified.
 Bayesian inference for highly structured hierarchical models can be difficult and may require the use of Markov chain Monte Carlo methods.
-However, packages such as BayesX and INLA, to mention just two, provide a very convenient way to fit and make inference about certain types of Bayesian hierarchical models.

 Linear Mixed Models